Skip to main content

 Apoptosis

-Apoptosis is a programmed cell death process that is essential for maintaining cellular homeostasis and development.
-It involves a series of biochemical events leading to characteristic cell changes and death, including DNA fragmentation and cellular shrinkage, without causing inflammation.
+Apoptosis is a programmed cell death process that is crucial for maintaining healthy tissue homeostasis.
+It involves a series of biochemical events leading to characteristic cell changes and death, including DNA fragmentation, cell shrinkage, and membrane blebbing.
+Unlike necrosis, apoptosis is a controlled and non-inflammatory process.

 Recommended video: